|

 will not pass or fail a house.
 A home inspection describes the physical condition

+of a property and indicates what may need repair or replacement.
+Q) When do I call in the home inspector?
 A) Before you sign the contract or purchase agreement, make your purchase obligation

 contingent upon the findings of a professional home inspection.
 This clause